shorebirdtech/docs/docs/guides/code_push_release_app_store.md

 This guide walks through releasing a code push app to the Apple App Store and applying a patch to that release.

-The app we will be releasing in this guide is [`Shorebird Clock`](TODO), our demo code push app. ([source](https://github.com/shorebirdtech/time_shift/))
+The app we will be releasing in this guide is Shorebird Clock, our demo code push app. ([source](https://github.com/shorebirdtech/time_shift/))

 ## Prequisites

 To follow along with this guide, you will need the following:

 1. An existing Shorebird app.
 If you don't have one, you can create one by following the [code push quickstart](./code_push_quickstart/) guide.
-2. Access to hardware running macOS.
+1. Access to hardware running macOS.
 This is required to build iOS apps.
-3. A valid Apple Developer account.
+1. A valid Apple Developer account.
 This is required to release iOS apps.
-4. An app in [App Store Connect](https://appstoreconnect.apple.com/).
+1. An app in [App Store Connect](https://appstoreconnect.apple.com/).
 See the [official documentation](https://developer.apple.com/help/app-store-connect/create-an-app-record/add-a-new-app) for more information about how to create one.
+1. An iOS Distribution certificate.
+You can create one at [https://developer.apple.com/account/resources/certificates/add](https://developer.apple.com/account/resources/certificates/add).
+1. An iOS App Store provisioning profile.
+See the [official documentation](https://developer.apple.com/help/account/manage-provisioning-profiles/create-an-app-store-provisioning-profile) for instructions on how to create one.
-5. The [Transporter app](https://apps.apple.com/us/app/transporter/id1450874784).
+1. The [Transporter app](https://apps.apple.com/us/app/transporter/id1450874784).
 We will be using this to upload our app to the App Store.

 ## Creating a release